 RHS: A set of rods, whose protrusions represent the set of decimal digits.
-The extent of each protrusion matches a decimal digit's ordinal value - thus they are monotonic and engage conveniently with a set of "steps" in the slide's profile.
+The extent of each protrusion matches a decimal digit's ordinal value - thus they are ordered and engage conveniently with a set of "steps" in the slide's profile, whose positions reflect the value of their logarithms.